top of page

 Courses Starting Soon

-Basic Counselling Skills 1: Starting July (11.5 CPD with the SACSSP)
+Basic Counselling Skills 1: Starting 2 February 2026 (11.5 CPD with the SACSSP)

 This Basic Counselling skills 1 course is the first of a two part module that is based on the Egan Model of counselling for use by professionals, lay counsellors and those interested in learning more about counselling.